 If you are tasked with finding the best tool for optimize your IT organization, you have your work cut out for you.

-Anybody with a dartboard can claim ownership of a server capacity planning tool.
+Anybody with a dartboard can claim they have a capacity planning tool.
 Unfortunately, companies selling dartboards for capacity planning aren't likely to be very honest about the sophistication of their tools.
 Buyer beware.

 If you have an unlimited IT budget, dartboards are fine capacity planning tools.
 But the rest of us need accurate predictions of future workload needs.